derikvanschaik/MIMI/README.md

 ## MIMI 2 BETA NOW OFFICIALLY RELEASED!
 ### How to run: ###
--Download 'mimi2beta.py' and 'text.py' files to same directory and run 'mimi2beta.py' in that directory by however you would normally run python files.
+* Download 'mimi2beta.py' and 'text.py' files to same directory and run 'mimi2beta.py' in that directory by however you would normally run python files.
 For me I typically run it using the command 'python mimi2beta.py'.
--*Note*: Must have PySimpleGUI installed.
+* *Note*: Must have PySimpleGUI installed.
 Try 'pip install pysimplegui'.
 ### NEW Features: ###
 #### Persistence ####
 >> Users can now save, open, and save as mindmap files from multiple sessions.